 How Do I Prove Negligence After a Car Accident in Texas?

-To prove negligence, you’ll have to prove four separate elements:
+You’ll have to prove four separate elements:

 - The at-fault party owed you a legal duty of care